restarian/bracket_print/doc/as_string.md

 ```

-The *toString* member is cheap to call (it simple returns an instance value if no parameters are provided), so the above example has very little CPU impact.
+The *toString* member is cheap to call (it simply returns an instance value if no parameters are provided), so the above example has little system resource impact.

 The *toStyleString* call above returns the non-styled text sense the *style* option was set falsey.
-There is not an increase in performance overhead to use it instead of *toString* when *style* is disabled.
+There is no increase in resource overhead to use it instead of *toString* when styling is disabled via the *style* option.

 Any parameters that are passed into *toString* or *toStyleString* will be added to the call chain using the last command used for separation.
 The default command of *space* will be used when *toString* or *toStyleString* is called before a separation command.